 Emotional Support

 Being diagnosed with T1D at any age can be difficult.
-Feeling a spectrum of emotions after diagnosis such as stress, sadness and anger are normal.
+Feeling a spectrum of emotions after diagnosis such as stress, sadness, and anger are normal.
 Fortunately, there are many resources available for help.

 Do you ever feel down in the dumps with diabetes?
 Do you need a shoulder to lean on?
 Read our tips for finding support.